alvonruff/isfdb-preISFDB/README.md

 * Addition of a few includes, mostly <string.h>, <unistd.h>, and <stdlib.h>
 * Conversion from lex/yacc to flex/bison.
 These changes were restricted to Makefile changes.
 * Filesystem layout was slightly altered, as it relied on directory structures on machines that no longer exist.
+* Some slight mods were made to OPTARGS as modern libraries are more pedantic.
-* 1994 was a different time, so email address and phone numbers have been redacted.
+* 1994 was a different time, so email addresses and phone numbers have been redacted.

 The utility of the tools has been greatly superceded by the ISFDB and sfadb, and are shown here for archeological purposes.
 These files were not previously released publicly, so they have been given an MIT license.